connext/documentation/docs/developers/guides/xcall-status.md

         }
         ```

-3. Navigate to the hosted subgraph for the receiving chain
+3. Navigate to the hosted subgraph for the destination domain
-    - Query by the `transferId` obtained from the sending chain subgraph
+    - Query by the `transferId` obtained from the origin domain subgraph

         ```graphql
         {